wix-incubator/wix-rest-docs/guides/API Query Language.md

 ## The `aggregation` section (Search object only)
 Aggregation is a search method that groups data into different categories (called buckets) and generates summaries for each category (referred to as facets).
 Supported aggregation types:
-- `DATE_HISTOGRAM`: Calculates the count of time values from the specified field in the dataset fall within the defined time interval (hour, day, week, etc.)
+- `DATE_HISTOGRAM`: Calculates the count of time values from the specified field in the dataset fall within the defined time interval (hour, day, week, etc.).
 - `NESTED`: Calculates multiple aggregations, of any type, nested within one aggregation, allowing you to first group data using one aggregation, and then apply another aggregation within each group.
 - `RANGE`: Calculates the count of the values from the specified field in the dataset that fall within the range of each defined bucket.
   - `rangeBuckets`: categories for grouping data.
 Each bucket must have at least one range bound: